 - Trashed pages, posts, and spam comments

 Besides, Optimize Database after Deleting Revisions supports WordPress multisite.
 It also allows adding an “Optimize DB,” which you can use for a one-time database optimization on your site.

 As you have seen, there are various steps you can take to optimize your WordPress database.
-Optimizing your WordPress database will improve your performance, reduce clutter, and improve user experience.
+WP optimize will improve your performance, reduce clutter, and improve user experience.